rezeau/moodle-block_glossary_export_to_quiz/README.txt

 Release notes
 --------------------------------
+Version 3.9.0 release 2020080100 for Moodle 3.9
+- added function to remove concept words from definition text

 Version 3.6.0 release 2018120900 for Moodle 3.6
 - Added export to Gapfill add-on question type (if installed) with 3 options: gapfill, dragdrop, dropdown and fixed gap size